ComputerWare/Inspector/README.md

 # Inspector
-View source codes of any websites!
+View source codes of any website with ease!
+Writen in Python Tkinter GUI library, and powered by Python Requests.